espocrm/documentation/docs/user-guide/activities-and-calendar.md

 * Calls
 * Tasks

-Administrator can create a custom entity of an *Event* type.
-Then, at Administration > Settings > Activities, it's possible to set this entity type as an *Activity* and make it available in *Calendar*.
+An administrator can create a custom entity type of an *Event* type.
+Then, at Administration > Settings > Activities, it's possible to set this entity type as an *Activity* and make it available in the *Calendar*.

-There is 'My Activities' dashlet showing actual and upcoming activity records related to the current user.
+The *My Activities* dashlet displays current and upcoming activity records associated with the current user.

-Accounts, Contacts, Leads, Opportunities, Cases have the Activities panel on the detail view.
-Custom entities of Base Plus type have the Activities panel as well.
+Accounts, Contacts, Leads, Opportunities, and Cases have the Activities panel on the detail view.
+Custom entity type of thee *Base Plus* type have the Activities panel as well.

 In this article: